Keto Chicken Parmesan

 Why pork rinds work better than almond flour alone:

-Why I insist on chicken thighs:
+Why I use chicken thighs:

 Ingredients